adi0509/data_Structure_pracs/README.md

-# data_Structure_pracs
+# Data_Structure_pracs

-Uploading practicals in this repositorie.
+Data Scturcture practicals and homework will be uploaded here.
+The programs are in C and C++ language.
+ (B.Sc.
+Computer Science (Hons)-3rd Semester, July-December 2018)